 Who We Are

-Our mission is to provide a community-based framework by which the people of Brenham and Washington County, Texas, can know Yeshua, walk out Torah, and grow Godly families.
-We want to help Brenham be a community of believers in Yeshua who love God, love their neighbors, and keep the commandments.
+Our mission is to provide a community-based framework by which the people of Brenham and Washington County, Texas, can know Yeshua, live as his disciples, and grow Godly families.
+We want to help Brenham be a community of believers in Yeshua, who love God, love our neighbors, and keep the commandments.

 Who We Are Not